 - Abdominal wall and pelvic floor

 These changes play significant roles in how and why you should exercise during each trimester of pregnancy.
 Some of these physical adaptations can cause pain and discomfort.
-By doing these and other exercises during pregnancy, you can help lower the risks and symptoms.
+Doing these and other exercises during pregnancy can help lower the risks and symptoms.

 Common issues that arise during pregnancy

 During pregnancy, your abdominal wall and ribcage expand to make room for your growing baby.
 Changes occur to the muscles’ line of pull and the ability to twist and turn and create force with your abdominals.
 Your abdominal wall also separates — something called diastasis recti.
-This process is normal, and most women experience a diastasis of more than 16 millimeters during the third trimester.
+This process is normal; most women experience a diastasis of more than 16 millimeters during the third trimester.4

 The lengthening and weakening of the abdominal muscles can cause discomfort like low back pain or pelvic girdle pain.
 These pains occur in the lower back, base of the spine, or front of the pelvis.
 Discomfort can arise in the buttocks, inner thighs, and lower abdomen.

-Other common issues that arise during pregnancy and after birth are pelvic organ prolapse and urinary incontinence.
-Urinary incontinence affects between 17 and 25 percent of women in the early stages of pregnancy and 35 to 67 percent in the later stages.
-Studies show that properly exercising during pregnancy can help improve and treat these issues.
+Other common issues during pregnancy and after birth are pelvic organ prolapse and urinary incontinence.
+Urinary incontinence affects between 17 and 25 percent of women in the early stages of pregnancy and 35 to 67 percent in the later stages.5 Studies show that properly exercising during pregnancy can help improve and treat these issues.6

 Exercises for a Stronger Core and Pelvic Floor

-Thankfully, exercising during pregnancy can provide relief for these symptoms as well as help prevent your diastasis recti from getting worse.
-Exercise can also help make healing your diastasis easier post-pregnancy if you start while you’re pregnant.
+Thankfully, exercising during pregnancy can help relieve these symptoms and help prevent your diastasis recti from worsening.7 Exercise can also help make healing your diastasis easier post-pregnancy if you start while pregnant.

 A stronger core and pelvic floor assist in making the birthing process easier, faster, and safer.
-The American Academy of Obstetricians and Gynecologists recommends women without pregnancy complications should participate in cardiovascular and strength training exercise for at least 20-30 minutes per day.
+The American Academy of Obstetricians and Gynecologists recommends women without pregnancy complications should participate in moderate-intensity aerobic activity for at least 150 minutes per week.8

 The following are exercises you should do before giving birth.
 They will strengthen and protect your core and pelvic floor, helping to prevent diastasis recti, pelvic organ prolapse, and urinary incontinence.